luismartinezs/luis-martinez-site/drafts/sc2-draft-1.md

 ## Start by fixing the first thing you did wrong

-Also known as "the principle of the first cause" (I probably made up that name).
+Also known as "The Principle of the First Cause" (I probably made up that name).

 When something goes wrong, we have a tendency to blame whatever happened immediately before the disaster.
 Don't do that.
 Right before a loss, things were probably too messed up already due to lots of mistakes being piled up.